The 2020 DAL Showcase launched on May 22nd

 Prizes for the best work will be awarded in the DAL Showcase.

-Learn about Digital Assessment in the Faculty of Arts.
+Explore Digital Assessment in the Faculty of Arts.
 Access a range of information, resources and guidance for staff and students alike.

-Learn more about the annual Digital Arts Lab Showcase - and how you can be a part of next year's show - here.
+Find out about the annual Digital Arts Lab Showcase - and how you can be a part of next year's show - here.

 Check out the submissions for the 2020 Digital Arts Lab Showcase and find out who won.